Cardinals vs. Cubs Player Props Betting Odds

 Goldschmidt Stats

-- Goldschmidt has 14 doubles, seven home runs, 18 walks and 20 RBI (43 total hits).
+- Goldschmidt has 43 hits with 14 doubles, seven home runs, 18 walks and 20 RBI.
 He's also stolen four bases.

 Goldschmidt Recent Games